mtth-bfft/linux/Documentation/userspace-api/landlock.rst

     and the related filesystem actions are defined with `filesystem access rights`.

-Network rules (since ABI v4)
+Network rules (since ABI v4 for TCP and v7 for UDP)
-    For these rules, the object is a TCP port, and the related actions are defined with `network access rights`.
+    For these rules, the object is a TCP or UDP port, and the related actions are defined with `network access rights`.

 Defining and enforcing a security policy